-- 57.(1) There shall be established a fund to be known as the "Designated Marine Areas Revolving Fund", in this Part referred to as "the Fund", to serve as the repository for - (a) all funding received from the fees from activities occurring within the designated marine areas; - (b) all voluntary subscriptions, donations or bequests received by the Unit or the co-management entity of any designated marine area; - (c) all proceeds from user and entry fees, tourism levies, proceeds from licensing fees and other charges imposed by the Unit in respect of designated marine areas; - (d) revenue from sustainable resource or development activities conducted by the Unit or any designated marine area; - (e) any other sum or property which may be vested in the Unit or designated marine area as a result of the performance of its functions; and - (f) fifty per cent of the proceeds from fines paid in respect of contraventions of the Act or regulations. - (2) The General Manager shall maintain such accounting records as are required by the Public Finance Management Act, 2019 (Act 2019-1). - (3) A designated marine area shall have an account within the Fund where all revenues generated from within the designated marine area shall be retained and expended in pursuance of the objectives outlined in the general management plan of that designated marine area. - (4) Where the donor of monies deposited in the Fund requested that those funds be used at a particular designated marine area or for activities or equipment, the
+- 55.(1) There shall be established a fund to be known as the "Designated Marine Areas Revolving Fund" to serve as the repository for - (a) all funding received from the fees from activities occurring within the designated marine areas; - (b) all voluntary subscriptions, donations, or bequests received by the Unit, or the co-management entity, or any designated marine area; - (c) all proceeds from user and entry fees, tourism levies, proceeds from licensing fees and other charges imposed by the Unit in respect of designated marine areas; - (d) revenue from sustainable resource or development activities conducted by the Unit or any designated marine area; - (e) any other sum or property which may be vested in the Unit or designated marine area as a result of the performance of its functions; and - (f) fifty per cent of the proceeds from fines paid in respect of contraventions of the Act or regulations to the Act. - (2) The General Manager shall maintain such accounting records as are required by Public Finance Management Act, 2019 (Act 2019-1). - (3) A designated marine area shall have an account within the Revolving Fund where all revenues generated from within the designated marine area shall be retained and expended for pursuance of the objectives outlined in the general management plan of that designated marine area.

-General Manager shall ensure that all such monies shall be used in accordance with the donor's request.

-- (5) The MMA Unit shall, with written approval of the Minister, expend other monies from the account for the establishment and development of designated marine areas or for any purpose relating to the functions of the MMA Unit. - (6) The General Manager shall submit to the Minister an annual audited report on the sources and uses of monies under the Revolving Fund.
+- (4) The General Manager shall ensure that, where the donor of funds deposited in the Revolving Fund requested that those funds be used at a particular designated marine area, or for activities or equipment, all such funds shall be used in accordance with the donor's request. - (5) The MMA Unit shall, with written approval of the Minister, expend other funds from the account for the establishment and development of designated marine areas, or for any purpose relating to the functions of the MMA Unit. - (6) The General Manager shall submit to the Minister an annual audited report on the sources and uses of funds under the Revolving Fund.